preesm/preesm.github.io/_about/index.md

 ## Contact & Follow

-For general information, do not hesitate to contact as at [contact@preesm.insa-rennes.fr](mailto:contact@preesm.insa-rennes.fr)
+For general information, do not hesitate to contact as at [contact@preesm.org](mailto:contact@preesm.org)

 For technical issues, please contact us via [GitHub Issues](https://github.com/preesm/preesm/issues) tracker.